-With the aim of elevating awareness and engendering appreciation of Spanish literature in the United States, this triennial $10,000 prize has been created by the Cultural Committee and Board of Directors of Queen Sofía Spanish Institute to honor the best English-language translation of a work of fiction written in Castilian by a Spanish author and published by an American imprint.
-The inaugural award, celebrating the best translation published between 2006 and 2008, was given in 2010 to Edith Grossman for her 2008 translation of Antonio Muñoz Molina's A Manuscript of Ashes.
-Subsequent awards are anticipated in 2012 and 2015.
+With the aim of elevating awareness and appreciation of Spanish literature in the United States, this $10,000 prize has been created by the Cultural Committee and Board of Directors of Queen Sofía Spanish Institute to honor the best English-language translation of a work of fiction written in Castilian by a Spanish author and published by an American imprint.
+The inaugural award, celebrating the best translation published between 2006 and 2008, was given in 2010 to Dr. Edith Grossman for her 2008 translation of Antonio Muñoz Molina's A Manuscript of Ashes.

 2006 – 2008 (Inaugural Prize, awarded February 2010):

 Dr. Edith Grossman – A Manuscript of Ashes by Antonio Muñoz Molina

 Dr. Edith Grossman, winner of the Inaugural Queen Sofía Spanish Institute Translation Prize, is a distinguished translator and critic of contemporary Latin American and Spanish writers, among them Gabriel García Márquez, Mario Vargas Llosa, and Carlos Fuentes.
 Her recent honors include the 2006 PEN/Ralph Manheim Medal for Translation.
 Dr. Grossman’s 2003 translation of Cervantes’ Don Quixote is considered by such critics as Harold Bloom to be the best English translation to date, and her 2010 volume Why Translation Matters (Yale University Press) was received with glowing praise by the New York Times Book Review.